 A solar-powered collar resolves the problem of the short lifetime of similar, commercially available devices.
 Capturing big, long-lived mammals, such as bison, to replace the battery is troublesome and costly.

-“Perovskite solar cells are perfect for this application,” says Vivek Babu, project leader in Saule Technologies.
+“Perovskite solar cells are perfect for this application,” says Vivek Babu, process engineer in Saule Technologies.
 “They work in all the light conditions, including shadowed areas, and they can be integrated into a flexible collar.”
 Vivek is a big fan of wildlife and high-tech IoT solutions himself what motivated him to lead this project.

 The perovskite solar modules were ink-jet printed on flexible substrates, which allow the modules to resist damage under an impact of force or adapt to the collar as the animal moves or grows.
 The modules were sealed with robust encapsulation techniques for protection from dynamic bison behavior and harsh environmental conditions.